Code-Institute-Submissions/skfitness-ms1/README.md

 * Colours
     * Background color of grey - #34393B
     * Header and footer color - #0f0707
     * All text shade of white - #FAFAFA
+    * Buttons colour of red - #dc3345

 * Typography
     * I have chosen Lato font all headings.